 - Employment plan: Share your employment plan that is divided into phases.
 Let investors know how many people you plan to hire in the first phase of your business.
 Initially, you cannot go all out.
 Decide task priorities and the resources needed to build a base for your business.
 Also, highlight the possibility of increasing the workforce as your business grows.

 - Suppliers: Let us not forget the suppliers in the operation plan.
 Give details about the suppliers you plan to work with.
 Investors can check if the suppliers are reliable sources or not.

 - Assets: It is also important that you inform investors about the assets you plan to use or that are crucial for the functioning of your business.
 Be specific about these assets and explain how they will play a role in the development of your products and services.
 On top of that, explain how you aim to protect assets or intellectual property that streamlines the functioning of the business.

 Show a Realistic Financial Plan

 A financial plan plays a crucial role in the decision-making process.
-Investors need to understand how you plan to allocate the capital received.
+Investors need to understand how they plan to allocate the capital received.
 As you give a bifurcation of the capital in the financial plan, here is a list of things you can start focusing on.

 - An Initial/Start-up funding: The first thing you need to cover in this outline is the initial funding you will require to give your business a kick-start.
 Explain the fund’s allocation and how shareholders may benefit from this initial funding.

 - Cost Structure: Your cost structure needs to identify operational risks that a business may potentially face.
 You can use both breakeven and operating leverage that will allow investors to evaluate operational risks hassle-free.